 We’re experiencing a sleep revolution.
 We can google any sleep problem we have, ask specialists for detailed advice, and create beds that pack years of research into a single mattress (like we did, in fact).
-Our relentless advancements have presented us with an incredible opportunity: a world where everyone, everywhere can enjoy the benefits of a good night’s sleep.
+Our relentless advancements have presented us with an incredible opportunity: a world where everyone everywhere can enjoy the benefits of a good night’s kip.

-Even if it doesn’t feel that way when it’s 9 o’clock in the morning, you’re on your fourth coffee and competing with your colleagues on how tired you are.
-Whilst it’s easy to fall into that trap, we encourage everyone to remember this: you didn’t have to get up and fend off a saber tooth tiger last night, did you?
+Even if it doesn’t feel that way when it’s 9 in the morning, you’re on your fourth coffee break, and you’re competing with your colleagues about how tired you are.

 The Ice Age

 You know that feeling you realise you’ve been “de-friended” on Facebook?
 That rush of adrenaline?
-At its most basic form that was to be reserved for the aforementioned sabre tooth tiger encounters.
-Our Ice Age ancestors required the ‘fight or flight’ hormone for survival both day and night, which is why we hold on to that (once useful) adrenalin today.
+It originates from the aforementioned sabre tooth tiger encounters.
+Our Ice Age ancestors required the ‘fight or flight’ response for survival both day and night, which is why we hold on to that (once useful) adrenalin today.

 With long hours of darkness and nothing to do, you’d have thought Neolithic people would be sleep fiends, but not so.
-Their early beds resembled bird’s nests made from twigs and stone, tucked into the back of caves, and with night-time enemies close by, sleeping was likely to occur in short bursts.
+They are likely to have slept quite lightly, always on the alert for unusual noises that might mean danger.

 The Ancient Egyptians